Near-Optimal Private Tests for Simple and MLR Hypotheses: Problem Formulation and Basic Algorithms

 In contrast, \texttt{GDP-MeanEst} estimates a clamping range by applying \texttt{GDP-Quant} to each tail of the data, using only a small fraction of the total privacy budget.
 This allows our clamping region to adapt to the data distribution, while minimizing the additive noise needed to protect privacy.
 Our empirical results in Section~\ref{sim: private mean estimation} show that \texttt{GDP-MeanEst} significantly outperforms competing methods.

 \begin{proposition}[GDP Guarantee] Algorithm \texttt{GDP-MeanEst}$(\mathcal{D},a,b,\ep_q,\ep_m, \eta)$ satisfies $\ep$-GDP, where $\ep^2=2\ep_q^2+\ep_m^2$. \end{proposition}

 More precisely, \texttt{GDP-MeanEst}, described in Algorithm~\ref{alg: DP_instance_mean_estimation} applies \texttt{GDP-Quant} as follows: It specifies the number of search steps as $T = \left\lceil \log_2 \bigl[(b-a) n^\eta\bigr] \right\rceil$ and targets the quantile levels $q_l = (\tau + 2)/n$ and $q_u = 1 - (\tau + 1)/n$.
-These choices ensure that, with high probability, most observations remain unclamped while the sensitivity for the additive Gaussian noise is kept small.
+The key intuition of the choices is that we intentionally target quantiles slightly inward from the extremes in a principled way, leveraging the subexponential behavior of the data (even without prior knowledge of the dataset).
+This ensures, with high probability, that the search remains within the true data range, which in turn keeps the sensitivity well-controlled and allows for accurate estimation.

 Algorithm~\ref{alg: DP_instance_mean_estimation} treats the initial search range $[a,b]$ and the privacy budget allocation as free parameters; specific choices are imposed in Definition~\ref{def: setting of GDP-MeanEst} to achieve optimality matching the private minimax lower bound up to logarithmic factors.